AGO061/BuckshotRouletteModLoader/README.md

 chmod +x brml.sh Buckshot\ Roulette.x86_64
 ```
 You can now run the BRML using the command `./brml.sh` in the `Buckshot Roulette` directory.

+## Server
+### Requirements
+ - BRML3_server.exe (Windows)
+   _or_
+ - BRML3_server.x86_64 (Linux)

+Run the server executable to be able to connect with other players in native multiplayer (no mods).
+You can specify the server URL and create a username in the mod config menu for the modloader (Mods -> gear icon).

+To allow players on other networks to play with you:
+ - Find the IP address of the device hosting the server
+ - Configure your router settings to forward port 2096 on that IP address with UDP
+ - Find your public IP address (search online for "What is my IP address" or check your router's settings) and give that to other players

 ## Troubleshooting
 To run the Windows installer version with OpenGL3, change the following line in `brml.bat`: